Thomas Frank (football manager): Promotion to the Premier League (2019–2021)

-Premier League (2021–present)
+Premier League (2021–2025)

-Halfway through the 2021–22 season – with Brentford placed 14th in the Premier League table, 9 points clear of the relegation zone – Frank and his assistant Brian Riemer signed -year contract extensions on 21 January 2022.
+Halfway through the 2021–22 season – with Brentford placed 14th in the Premier League table, nine points clear of the relegation zone – Frank and his assistant Brian Riemer signed three-and-a-half year contract extensions on 21 January 2022.
 In March 2022, Frank was nominated for a second successive DBU Coach of the Year award.
 An unbeaten April 2022 saw Frank nominated for the Premier League Manager of the Month award and the following month, he was nominated for the Premier League Manager of the Season award.
 He oversaw a final Premier League placing of 13th.
+With 10% less possession per match compared to the previous season in the Championship, Frank and the coaching staff adjusted the team's style of play, emphasising scoring from dead-ball situations and counter attacks.
+F.C.
+Copenhagen's recent "stats against the top teams in Europe" was an inspiration defensively.

 In October 2022, Frank achieved the feat of having won more of his first 200 matches than any Brentford head coach or manager to also reach 200.
 Frank's assistant Brian Riemer left his role on 2 December 2022 and was replaced three days later by Claus Nørgaard, who had previously worked as Frank's assistant at the DBU and Brøndby IF.
-On Christmas Eve 2022, Frank signed a new -year contract.
-Unbeaten form around the turn of the year saw Frank nominated for the November/December 2022 and January 2023 Premier League Manager of the Month awards.
+On Christmas Eve 2022, Frank signed a new four-and-a-half year contract.
+Unbeaten form around the turn of the year saw Frank nominated for the November 2022, December 2022 and January 2023 Premier League Manager of the Month awards.
+In March 2023, Frank won the 2022 DBU Coach of the Year award.
+Brentford went into the final day of the season in contention to finish in the final European place, but despite a 1–0 victory over Manchester City (completing a season double over the Premier League champions), results elsewhere saw the club finish ninth.

+Frank guided an injury-ravaged squad to a 16th place finish in the 2023–24 season.
+Brentford's Premier League status was assured with four matches to play, but despite the low placing, the club ended the season 13 points above the relegation zone.
+The squad suffered 21 injuries, underwent 11 surgeries and due to an FA-imposed suspension, was without Ivan Toney (the club's leading goalscorer in the past three seasons) until the final four months of the season.
+With two league matches to play in the 2024–25 season, Brentford remained in contention for a European place and Frank was nominated for the Premier League Manager of the Season award.
+The club ended the season with a 10th place finish.